nfagerlund/pe_280_mcollective_fix/README.md

 On *nix systems running PE 2.8.0, this module will copy a package file to `/tmp`, install that package, and, if necessary, restart the `pe-mcollective` service.

 Once the system is upgraded to PE 2.8.1, the module will cease to manage any state on the system.
-Normal clean-up tasks will eventually remove the package file from `/tmp`.
+Most systems and site policies will eventually delete the package file from `/tmp`.
+If it is never removed, the maximum impact is negligible: approximately 150KB of wasted disk space.

 ### Setup Requirements